jakecinco/chat-app/README.md

 app.listen(port, () => console.log(`chat-app listening on ${port}`));
 ```
+I test to see if this is working. [npm run start-backend]

 In the front-end I set up an app.js component with a hello-world tag to check it is is complining, I also add hello world to components in the common folder after that.
+I test to see if this is working [npm run start]

+### Setting up project structure

+I now think of use cases, UI-UX and visualize how the app will look and what React Components I require for the front-end and what I require for the back-end data.
+This phase is a planning an reflective phase, which if I am working in a group the key things I establish are group goals, group tasks, task-allocation, definition of done, structure of git-hub files, git-master and who resolves file confilicts - processes-procedures.